Skip to content

 How to back up and restore Linux on WSL

-1. Open the Start menu, search for your command tool, and launch it Command Prompt as administrator.
+1. Open the Start menu, search for PowerShell, and select Run as administrator.
+Learn how to run as administrator here.

 Windows 11 Command Prompt running as administrator for WSL backup